AnranXu/DIPA_data_expansion/Task Design.md

 task per worker: 20

-task requirement: Annotating default labels that were annotated as privacy-threatening in DIPA 1.0.
+task requirement: Only annotating labels that were annotated as privacy-threatening in DIPA 1.0 (1,495 images in total).
 Allowing to add manual labels.

 ## Current Metrics